 Projects in the Google Compute Platform are the key to organizing the Google Cloud.
 Google terms this allocation of resources into projects as labeling.
 Labels are handy when the need is to group resources having a similar or associated purpose together.

 Labels have a common purpose.
-So when a business user adds a label, they categorize the resources as staging, production, development, etc. This helps professionals understand which services are active and can help them stop using the inactive ones to reduce expenditure.
+So when a business user adds a label, they categorize the resources as staging, production, development, etc. Google also offer cloud tags, an alternative to labels.
+This helps professionals understand which services are active and can help them stop using the inactive ones to reduce expenditure.

 A business user can note the points described below to set up labeling for Google cloud resources: